Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Once you’ve evaluated all of your options and review samples, choose the manufacturer that will serve your business best.

-There’s more to a clothing line business than manufacturing.
-Once you have manufacturing well in hand, build your marketing plan and consider how you will sell your new clothing line.
+There's more to a clothing line business than manufacturing.
+Once you have manufacturing well in hand, build your marketing plan, and consider how you will sell your new clothing line.

 Where do you plan to sell your clothing line?
-In an online shop or online clothing store?
+In an online shop or an online store?
 In a brick and mortar clothing store of your own?
 Or maybe you want to sell in local boutiques that feature many different clothing items?

 There is no one right answer.
 And, it’s a good idea to consider the pros and cons of each option before making a decision that feels right for you.

+Your sales plan should be comprehensive.
 You’ll want to develop both an overall marketing/sales strategy and also a list of day-to-day tactics that will help you sell your clothing line.

 It’s not enough to have a website… You also want to be sure that your site’s design is unique and that it showcases your products and you.